OfirTheOne/o-benchmarker/README.md

 ```sh
 o-benchmarker [file-name-pattern] [minfo-flag?]
 ```
-By executing that script the benchmarking process will be trigerd. <br><br>
+By executing that script the benchmarking process will be trigerd. <br>

 `o-benchmarker` script takes two arguments (as shown above) : <br>